olerom/formula-one-ergast/README.md

 Ergast ergast = new Ergast();
 ```

-If you use default constructor, season will be set as -1, limit as 30 and offset as 0.
+If you use default constructor, season will be set as NO_SEASON, limit as DEFAULT_LIMIT and offset as DEFAULT_OFFSET.

 You can get the following objects that satisfy Ergast queries:
 * [Season](http://ergast.com/mrd/methods/seasons/)
 * [Qualification](http://ergast.com/mrd/methods/qualifying/)